buyattib/finway/README.md

 - pnpm dev

+## Database view

+- Browse the db with drizzle studio: pnpm run db:studio (spins a server in localhost:6001)

-## Database (scripts)
+## Database migrations

-There are scripts in the package.json defined to push, generate and migrate
+There are scripts in the package.json defined to:

-## Database (manually)

-- Push changes directly to the db (for testing): npx drizzle-kit push
+- push: applies changes to the db
-- Generate migrations: npx drizzle-kit generate
-- Migrate (apply the migrations): npx drizzle-kit migrate
+- generate: generates a .sql migration file
+- migrate: applies the migrations in the generated .sql file

-## Run db scripts
+## Run scripts

-- With 'script' script: pnpm run script -- database/scripts/test.ts
+- With 'script' script: pnpm run script -- database/seed/new-user.ts

+## Emails

+- Resend + react-email is used
+- Emails are found in app/emails/ dir
+- To preview emails run: pnpm run email (spins server to preview emails in localhost:6000)